 When the IASB considers potential agenda items, it may decide that some issues require additional research before it can take a decision on whether to add the item to its active agenda.
-Such issues may be addressed as research projects on the IASB’s research agenda.
+Such issues may be addressed as research projects on the IASB’s work plan.

 A research project normally requires extensive background information that other standard-setters or similar organisations with sufficient expertise, time and staff resources could provide.